dmerejkowsky/blog/content/post/2017-01-21-is-tdd-worth-it.md

 convince anyone to try because they did not really care about the *what* and the *how*.
 They wanted to know *why*.

-I kept telling them they should try to write tests first, that TDD was not something you can learn in one week, that they should try it and stick to it for several weeks before "getting" it.
+I kept telling them they should always write their tests first, that they should try and stick to it for several weeks before "getting" it, TDD not being something you could "learn in one week-end".

 But that's not what they wanted to hear, they wanted to know *why* TDD was worth trying, and the answer: "Because it worked really well for me and my project" was not